Basel: Events

 The carnival of the city of Basel (Basler Fasnacht) is a major cultural event in the year.
 The carnival is the biggest in Switzerland and attracts large crowds every year, despite the fact that it starts at exactly four o'clock in the morning (Morgestraich) on a winter Monday.
 The Fasnacht asserts Basel's Protestant history by commencing the revelry five days after Ash Wednesday and continuing exactly 72 hours.
 Almost all study and work in the old city cease.
 Dozens of fife and drum clubs parade in medieval guild tradition with fantastical masks and illuminated lanterns.

 Basel Tattoo, founded in 2006 by the local Top Secret Drum Corps, has grown to be the world's second largest military tattoo in terms of performers and budget after the Edinburgh Military Tattoo.
 The Basel Tattoo annual parade, with an estimated 125,000 visitors, is considered the largest event in Basel.
 The event is now sponsored by the Swiss Federal Department of Defence, Civil Protection and Sport (DDPS), making it the official military tattoo of Switzerland.

-The city hosted the Eurovision Song Contest 2025 at the St. Jakobshalle arena.